gongouveia/Whisper-Synthetic-ASR-Dataset-Generator/README.md

     ```

 ## Usage
-1. Launch the application by running `main.py`.
+1. Launch the application by running `python speech_gen.py --project project_name`.
-2. Configure audio parameters such as sample rate and duration.
+2. Configure audio capture parameters such as sample rate and duration.
 3. Choose whether to transcribe the captured audio.
 4. Click on "Capture Audio" to start recording.
 5. View and manage the dataset using the provided options.
-6. Export the dataset as needed.

 ## Configuration
 - **Audio Sample Rate**: Set the sample rate for audio capture (in KHz).